Activities and Things to Do

 Jogging – Pick up the pace and enjoy Portland’s 2.9 mile Waterfront Park Loop Waterfront Park – Eastbank Esplanade Loop

-Bicycling – If you’re more of a peddler, bike your way around Portland on the hundreds of miles of bike friendly biking paths.
-Biking in Portland
+Bicycling – If you’re more of a peddler, bike your way around Portland on the hundreds of miles of bike friendly roads and paths.

 Golf – Portland boasts two of Golf Digest’s 75 top rated public golf courses in the nation: Heron Lakes Golf Course and Eastmoreland Golf Course.
 Another of Portland’s golf boastings is Pumpkin Ridge, 2 miles NW of Portland, which hosted the 2003 U.S. Women’s Open.

-Portland also enjoys multiple water parks, fountains and water features to splash and cool off in during the hot summer months.
+Portland also offers numerous water parks, fountains and water features to splash in and cool off during the hot summer months.

 Even it if rains, there is always something to do at Whispering Woods, in the Mt.
-Hood Territory or in cities an towns within about an hour’s drive.
+Hood Territory or in the cities and towns within about an hour’s drive.
 Here are a few ideas for kids

 We always have a coloring contest going at the Clubhouse.

 Rent a kid-friendly DVD and watch it in the Clubhouse big screen TV or in your own unit.

 Visit Wildwood Park (aka Wildwood Recreation Site), a great outlet even in the rain.

 Visit the Sandy Library, a 20 minute drive from the resort.
 On certain days, they have story times.